rhyscarter86/project_04_va_tweets/README.md

 # Understanding Activity in Department of Veterans Affairs Twitter Accounts

 This effort looks at roughly 50,000 tweets to three Department of Veterans Affairs (VA) accounts, including one for the department as a whole, one for the Veterans Benefits Administration (VBA), and one for the Veterans Health Administration (VHA).

 ## Description and Data Used

 Data from Twitter was collected via the Twint package, going back for a 6 month period, roughly August 2020 through January 2021.
 Data from each of the three accounts was combined into one master data file, and different masking was used to focus on specific topics of interest, namely Coronavirus activity, Mental Health Risk, and Suicide Prevention related tweets.
+This amount of data was chosen due to it being sufficiently large enough and covering enough time, without presenting too challenging an initial set of data to work with to achieve a minimally viable product.

 ## Overall Outcome